 London, 31 January 2020: On the day of the Self-Assessment tax return deadline, analysis by PensionBee finds that 80% of higher rate taxpayers are likely to be missing out on unclaimed tax relief on personal pensions amounting to more than £750 million a year.

-PensionBee, the UK’s leading online pension provider, has found that approximately 80% of higher rate taxpayers eligible to claim relief through their Self-Assessment tax returns are failing to do so, while an estimated 54% of additional rate taxpayers are inadvertently leaving tens of millions of pounds to HMRC.
+PensionBee, a leading online pension provider, has found that approximately 80% of higher rate taxpayers eligible to claim relief through their Self-Assessment tax returns are failing to do so, while an estimated 54% of additional rate taxpayers are inadvertently leaving tens of millions of pounds to HMRC.

 Percentage of eligible taxpayers with unclaimed tax relief